 ![]() |

-He had two wives, and three of his six children (John, Henry, and Albert) grew up to become celebrated military bandmasters in Canada.
-One of his grandchildren (Edgar J. Wood) was also musical, apparently inspired or encouraged by Mary Shehen (or Shehan) Slatter, John Slatter's first wife.
-(See below for links to my posts about Mary Shehan.)
+John Slatter had two wives, and three of his six children (John, Henry, and Albert) grew up to become celebrated military bandmasters in Canada (see listing of posts, below).
+One of his grandchildren (Edgar J. Wood) and one great-grandchild were also musical.

 Children of John Slatter and Mary Shehen Slatter: